-Preceptor guidance involves utilizing expert, practicing clinicians from the community in the teaching of DNP students.
-Preceptors are essential to provide practical experience to the students during the clinical/practicum courses.
-Preceptors are community professionals, including nurse clinicians, nurse practitioners, physicians, nurse educators, and nurse leaders who volunteer their expertise and allow DNP students' access to patients, clinical and organizatoinal sites.
+Preceptor guidance involves utilizing expert, practicing clinicians from the community and in agencies and organizations in the teaching of DNP students.
+Preceptors are essential to provide practical experiences to the students during the clinical/practicum courses.
+Preceptors are community professionals, including nurse clinicians, nurse practitioners, physicians, nurse educators, administrators, and nurse leaders who volunteer their expertise and allow DNP students access to patients, clinical and organizational sites.